Q. What is the Centre for the Moving Image?

 Q. What will happen to the current building?

 A. Filmhouse owns the building, but the plans for the new building are not contingent on the sale of the existing venue.
 We are exploring options of selling, keeping or renting out the building.
 Our preference is for it to continue to be a cultural/community space, and this will be at the forefront of our discussions with the city and potential new residents.

 Q. What is the timescale?

-A. This Pre-Application Consultation will run until 11th June 2020.
-We hope to submit a Planning Application soon after, incorporating feedback from the Consultation phase, with a planning decision by Winter 2020/Spring 2021.
+A. This Pre-Application Consultation will run until 12 July 2020.
+We hope to submit a Planning Application soon after, incorporating feedback from the Consultation phase, with a planning decision by Spring 2021.

 The next steps will be contingent on the planning decision and fundraising campaign.
-We anticipate running the fundraising campaign during 2021-2023, building work beginning 2022/23 and lasting approximately two years, with the new Filmhouse opening around 2025.
+We anticipate running the fundraising campaign during 2021-2023, building work beginning Summer 2023 and lasting approximately two years, with the new Filmhouse opening around 2025.